IDAKWOVICTOR/Covid19_app/README.md

 - Identified the best-performing model based on **F1 Score**.
 - Logistic Regression **ANOVA-like** analysis was conducted.

+## Web Application
+A **Streamlit** web application was developed to allow users to predict COVID-19 cases based on symptoms.
+The application:
+- Lets users input symptoms via a user-friendly interface.
+- Uses a trained **Random Forest model** to predict whether the case is **Positive** or **Negative**.
+- Displays the prediction result in real-time.

+You can access the web application here: [COVID-19 Prediction App](https://covid19test.streamlit.app/).

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.